junxit/us-congress-bills-116/metadata.md

 - 2019-07-11 — Introduced in Senate
 - 2019-07-11 — Read twice and referred to the Committee on Environment and Public Works.
+- 2019-09-25 — Committee on Environment and Public Works.
+Committee consideration and Mark Up Session held.
+Business Meeting printed.
+S. Hrg.
+116-222.
+- 2019-09-25 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2019-09-25 — Committee on Environment and Public Works.
+Reported by Senator Barrasso without amendment.
+Without written report.
+- 2019-09-25 — Committee on Environment and Public Works.
+Reported by Senator Barrasso without amendment.
+Without written report.
+- 2019-09-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 223.